 Your macro canvas will look similar to the following screenshot after step #4:

 Provide the inputs for at least the required parameters, and if desired for any optional ones.
 Note that hovering over a blue question mark icon will bring up a hover box with a description of the parameter.
-For example, hovering over the blue question mark of the Source Macro Name parameter brings up "Name of the macro to duplicate (case-sensitive)".

-The following AI Agents and Utilities are currently available.
+The folloing AI Agents and Utilities are currently available.
 More are being added as they come available.
 For each a short description is given and for those that have more detailed documentation to go with them, a link to this documentation is included.

 Exciting tools that drastically shorten the time spent wrangling data, building supply chain models for Cosmic Frog, and analyzing outputs of these models are now available on the Optilogic platform.